-When stroling around Bologna, dont forget the famous markets, see below a few to get a idea.
+When strolling around Bologna, don't forget the famous markets, see below a few to get an idea.

-Mercato di Mezzo is the oldest market in Bologna just off Piazza Maggiore, its open every day except Sunday.
-Located in the Quadrilatero, it’s the most famous market and popular by tourist than others markets so the prices are a bit higher than other places.
+Mercato di Mezzo is the oldest market in Bologna just off Piazza Maggiore, it's open every day except Sunday.
+Located in the Quadrilatero, it’s the most famous market and more popular with tourists than other markets so the prices are a bit higher than in other places.

 Mercato delle Erbe there’s an opportunity to shop for food In the evenings you’ll find locals eating and drinking from stalls.
 This is a local experience and one of the best things to do in Bologna.

-Bologna also popular for his drinking places here below a sample or ideas
+Bologna also popular for its drinking places here below is a sample of ideas

-Piazza del Maggiore you’ll find lots of cafes and bars around the city square, if you are able to bring own food and / or wine and join the group.
+Piazza del Maggiore, you’ll find lots of cafes and bars around the city square if you are able to bring your own food and/or wine and join the group.

-Le Stanze a former chapel that is very popular and reasonable pricing and an interesting decor. even at night its busy but it’s also open during the day for coffee.
+Le Stanze a former chapel that is very popular and reasonable pricing and has interesting decor. even at night it's busy but it’s also open during the day for coffee.

 It’s definitely one of the cheapest things to do in Bologna...
 In Piazza Verdi you’ll find crowds of people drinking in the streets and the faint smell of illegal substances in the air.
-To consider visit bottega to get a couple of beers and you’ll meet lot of people in the senic square.
+Consider visiting Bottega to get a couple of beers and you’ll meet a lot of people in the scenic square.

-Bologna also a popular shopping place, many places to go around and look for the latest Italian fasion
+Bologna is also a popular shopping place, with many places to go around and look for the latest Italian fashion

-Include the fast car lovers Bologna is the place to visit as here are the museums of Ferrari and Maserati and Lamborgini a must to visit and experience a sit in the fastested cars of Italy
+Include fast car lovers Bologna is the place to visit as there are the museums of Ferrari and Maserati and Lamborgini a must to visit and experience a sit in the fastested cars of Italy

 For more information please contact our concierge service team at email@example.com